Murder of Ben Wilson: Aftermath

 The 1984-85 team, which would have seen Wilson team with future NBA star Nick Anderson (whom he convinced to transfer to Simeon), went 28-2 without their captain.
 They advanced to the state 2A quarterfinals before losing to Lanphier High School of Springfield.
-The Wolverines would not win another state title in the 20th century.
+The Wolverines did not win another state title in the 20th century.

 For some time after Wilson was killed, Simeon issued his number 25 jersey to the player on the team that they deemed the best.
-After Derrick Rose graduated from Simeon in 2007, the school stopped issuing the number and in 2009, it was finally retired in honor of both Rose and Wilson.
-Later on, however, Jabari Parker suggested that Wilson's name and number be stitched into the sneakers the players were issued.
+After Derrick Rose graduated from Simeon in 2007, the school stopped issuing the number.
+In 2009, it was retired in honor of both Rose and Wilson.
+Later on, Jabari Parker suggested that Wilson's name and number be stitched into the sneakers the players were issued.

 Omar Dixon's conviction was struck down on appeal and he received a new trial in 1989, but was again convicted.
 He was released on parole in 2000.
 In 2007 he was arrested again and charged with three weapons offenses, for which he began serving a 40-year sentence in 2011.
 Billy Moore appealed his conviction but did not do so until 1992 as he was unaware his sentence was not automatically appealed.
-He claimed his sentence was excessive, considering he had not been in trouble before, and that he should not have been tried as an adult; while the court of appeals found his sentence to be somewhat harsh, they upheld the decision as a matter of law.
-He would eventually receive parole in 2005.
+He claimed his sentence was excessive, considering he had not been in trouble before, and that he should not have been tried as an adult.
+While the court of appeals found his sentence to be somewhat harsh, they upheld the decision as a matter of law.
+He eventually received parole in 2005.